Limited Resources: Circumstances Fall Short¶

 Most of our fears—whether of tiny insects or massive life crises—root back to a feeling of being overwhelmed or out of control.
 We want our circumstances to be manageable, predictable, and safe.
 But life often presents us with infestations of hardship that are far beyond our ability to squash on our own.
 In these moments, we learn that while our circumstances may fall short of our desires, God’s grace never falls short of our needs.

-Core Message
+Core Message¶

 God’s grace will sustain you through life’s circumstances.

-1. Beyond Our Ability
+1. Beyond Our Ability¶

-2 Corinthians 1:8-10, BSB
+2 Corinthians 1:8-10, BSB¶

 8 We do not want you to be unaware, brothers, of the hardships we encountered in the province of Asia.
 We were under a burden far beyond our ability to endure, so that we despaired even of life.
 9 Indeed, we felt we were under the sentence of death, in order that we would not trust in ourselves, but in God, who raises the dead.
 10 He has delivered us from such a deadly peril, and He will deliver us.
 In Him we have placed our hope that He will yet again deliver us.

-Hardships Come (Observe & Interpret)
+Hardships Come (Observe & Interpret)¶

-• These moments expose our self-reliance and the things we tend to depend on apart from God.
+- They expose our self-reliance and the things we tend to depend on apart from God.

-• They felt they were under the sentence of death, in order that we would not trust in ourselves, but in God, who raises the dead.
+- They felt they were under the sentence of death, in order that we would not trust in ourselves, but in God, who raises the dead.

 Why is God's purpose to kill self-trust often a necessary, though painful, part of our spiritual growth?

-• It forces us to shift our ultimate reliance from our own capabilities or external circumstances to God alone, especially His power over death.
+- It forces us to shift our ultimate reliance from our own capabilities or external circumstances to God alone, especially His power over death.

 What three tenses of deliverance does Paul highlight (v.10), and what does this convey about God's action?

-• It anchors our confidence in God's character and past actions, allowing us to hope in His future faithfulness rather than the immediate resolution of our current problems.
+- It anchors our confidence in God's character and past actions, allowing us to hope in His future faithfulness rather than the immediate resolution of our current problems.

-Engaging Your Life (Apply & Act)
+Engaging Your Life (Apply & Act)¶

 When you are burdened beyond your ability, do you tend to despair of God's goodness, or do you despair of your own self-reliance?

 Paul says God comforts us so we can comfort others.
-Who in your life is currently in a "hardship" that you could comfort with the perspective you've gained from your own trials?
+Who in your life is currently in a hardship that you could comfort with the perspective you've gained from your own trials?

 Transition.
-Knowing that God uses extreme trials to shift our trust, how does He handle the persistent, nagging "thorns" that don't go away?
+Knowing that God uses extreme trials to shift our trust, how does He handle the persistent, nagging thorns that don't go away?

-2. Gift of the Thorn
+2. Gift of the Thorn¶

 Sometimes the limitless God chooses to limit our comfort to expand our spiritual capacity.

-2 Corinthians 12:6-8, BSB
+2 Corinthians 12:6-8, BSB¶

 6 Even if I wanted to boast, I would not be a fool, because I would be speaking the truth.
 But I refrain, so no one will credit me with more than he sees in me or hears from me, 7 or because of these surpassingly great revelations.
 So to keep me from becoming conceited, I was given a thorn in my flesh, a messenger of Satan, to torment me.
 8 Three times I pleaded with the Lord to take it away from me.

-Limited Comfort (Observe & Interpret)
+Limited Comfort (Observe & Interpret)¶

-• He had been caught up to the third heaven, witnessing inexpressible things in Paradise.
+- He had been caught up to the third heaven, witnessing inexpressible things in Paradise.

 How does Paul describe the nature and purpose of the thorn in his flesh (v.7)?
-What was its ultimate divine intention?

-• It was painful and persistent, a messenger of Satan sent to torment him.
+- It was painful and persistent, a messenger of Satan sent to torment him.
 However, its purpose was to keep him from becoming conceited due to his great revelations.

 How can something intended by Satan for torment simultaneously serve God's purpose for sanctification and protection from pride?